Court dismisses plea for joint trial of 2 coal cases, slaps cost of Rs 1 lakh

 A special court Friday rejected an application of a company, facing prosecution in cases pertaining to alleged irregularities in the allocation of coal blocks, seeking joint trial in two cases filed by the CBI and the ED.
-Imposing a cost of Rs 1 lakh on the firm, Special CBI Judge Bharat Parashar dismissed the plea by AMR Iron and Steel Pvt Ltd, whose director Manoj Kumar Jayaswal is also accused in the cases.
+Imposing a cost of Rs 1 lakh, Special CBI Judge Bharat Parashar dismissed the plea filed by businessman Manoj Kumar Jayaswal, accused in coal scam cases relating to his company AMR Iron and Steel Pvt Ltd.

 The plea said that after the perusal of complaint filed by Enforcement Directorate, it is found that the allegations levelled in the complaint are similar to the one levelled in the charge-sheet filed by the Central Bureau of Investigation.
 The plea said that two cases are closely knit and related to each other as common witnesses and common documents have been relied upon in both the cases.